sugesh-cloudops/devops-coding-challenge/Solution_README.md

 1. **Build**: Builds the application using Maven.
 2. **Code Quality**: Runs code quality checks using Maven.
 3. **Docker**: Builds and pushes a Docker image to Docker Hub. https://hub.docker.com/repository/docker/sugesh23/devops-coding-challenge/
-4. **UpdateK8s**: Updates the Kubernetes deployment manifest with the new Docker image tag and pushes the changes to the repository by using bitovi/github-actions-deploy-eks-helm@v1.2.12 from marketplace
+4. **UpdateK8s**: Updates the Kubernetes deployment manifest with the new Docker image tag and pushes the changes to the repository.

 ### Secrets
 The following secrets need to be set up in your GitHub repository for the workflow to function correctly: